Gleebo/portfolio/README.md

 #### Home page

-A landing page of the website that greets user and shortly idtroduces the developer and purpose of this website.
+The landing page of the website that greets user and shortly introduces the developer and the purpose of this website.

 #### Resume page

-The resume page contains a short version of the developer's resume and also has a button to download the full version in PDF format.
+The resume page contains a short version of the developer's CV and a button to download the full version in PDF format.

 #### About me page